Using Extensions

 Add Extension

-You can also directly edit the resulting config entry (~/.config/goose/config.yaml
+For advanced users, you can also directly edit the config file (~/.config/goose/config.yaml

 extensions: